by Mike Ratliff

 So my Christian brothers and sisters, if your conscience is beating you up regularly about your sin then I say rejoice because God is working in your heart.
 You will never have peace with sin.
 In fact, you deeply desire to be free from it.
 We must declare war on sin in our Hearts.
 We must learn how to put our sinful desires to death by draining the life from them.
 Victory or deliverance from these sins may take time, but if we seriously take on the task of meditating on the Holiness of God while distrusting our deceitful hearts, examining our motives full time and fervently praying to our Lord for deliverance we will find that we will have learned to walk the walk by faith in our journey to the celestial city.

 Yes, we still sin but Christians are forgiven.
 This passage tells us that the penalty for our sin has been paid, therefore, there is no condemnation for us.
 Christians are free in Christ from the law of sin and death.
-Our sin natures still try to rule and reign in our hearts, but we have the power now to defeat it.
+Our sin nature still tries to rule and reign in our hearts, but we have the power now to defeat it.
 With the Lord’s help and the sanctifying work of God in our Hearts, we are in the process of Soul reclamation.
 We are Born Again, but our Souls are a mess.
 We must learn how to deny our flesh.
 Outside of living in the Spirit it is impossible to do this, but Christians can walk according to the Spirit.
 The more successful we become at doing this the more successful we will be in mortifying the sin that lives within.

 This passage shows vividly what the main difference is between the regenerate and the unregenerate.
 The regenerate heart has the Spirit of God.
 The Spirit of the regenerate is alive because God’s Righteousness lives there in the person of the Holy Spirit (v10) Also, we see in these verses that the unregenerate heart lives according the flesh.
 The mind (part of the Soul which is part of the Heart) is set on the things of the flesh.
 The regenerate person must learn to reject the things of the flesh as having any part in their motivations.
 Yes, that is right.
 We act because of motivations.
 If our motives are flesh driven then we will be plagued with evil, fleshly desires.
 If our motives are bound to the Holiness of God, the Word of God and our devotion to Him then sinful desires are nothing.
 They can be denied by simply turning our hearts to God.
 On the other hand, if we are focused on the flesh we will struggle with this.
 This is why even though we have the Holy Spirit and our Spirits are pure and undefiled, our Souls must be reclaimed.
 Praise God that we have the Holy Spirit, the Spirit of Christ within our Spirits.
 If we learn to deny our flesh as we learn to walk in the spirit then our consciences will be pure and open freely to the Holiness of God.
 This makes us tenderhearted towards God.
 On the other hand, if we are bound to fleshly desires then our hearts will be hard towards God.
-Our behaviour will reflect this in a way that should devastate us.
+Our behavior will reflect this in a way that should devastate us.
 If we are walking by faith, walking in the spirit, walking according to the spirit, abiding in Christ as we are yoked up with Him then our behavior will be drastically different.
 Notice that our behavior comes from the treasury of our hearts.
 If we are tenderhearted towards God and are walking according to the spirit then the fruit from our hearts will be good and God glorifying.
 If we are hard hearted towards God the treasury of our hearts is flesh bound.
 What will our behavior be like?
 It will be like the world’s behavior.